-If you’re looking for a way to get dinner on the table FAST, this gluten free pizza dough recipe without yeast is exactly what you need.
+If you’re looking for a way to get dinner on the table FAST, this yeast free gluten free pizza dough recipe is exactly what you need.
 Trust me, I’m a professional.
 A professional at doing things the last minute.

 I work at home developing recipes all day, every day.
-About half the time, I’m sitting on my rear end writing and the other half I’m up and around the kitchen cooking, baking, photographing, doing a video (videographing?).
+About half the time, I’m sitting down at the computer developing new recipes and writing them up.

-The good news is that I took the yeast free pizza crust recipe from GFOAS Quick & Easy, and married it with the gluten free bread flour blend from GFOAS Bakes Bread.
+All I did to create this recipe was take the yeast free pizza crust recipe from GFOAS Quick & Easy, and combine it with the gluten free bread flour blend from GFOAS Bakes Bread.
 The result is nothing short of a dinnertime miracle.

 The point is this: you can make yeast free gluten free pizza.
 It can be done at the last minute—and it can be delicious.

 Next thing you know you’ll be paging through the rest of our gluten free pizza combinations, wondering which you’ll make next with this crust recipe!
 And with any luck, you too can become a professional—at last minute dinner-making, just like me. :)

 Oh, and by the way, you can also make gluten free bread without yeast for sandwiches.
 Will wonders never cease?

 There aren’t many ingredients in this recipe.
 In that way, it’s similar to our Weight Watchers-friendly gluten free pizza recipe.
 There aren’t many additional allergens in the recipe, as it’s already naturally egg-free and nut-free.
 It is worthwhile to discuss a few of the ingredients, in case you have questions:

 The recipe for the crust is naturally dairy free—unless you’re using using the gluten free bread flour.
 That calls for the addition of milk protein.